avocado-framework-tests/avocado-misc-tests/io/disk/scsi_add_remove.py.data/README.txt

 Inputs Needed (in 'multiplexer' file):
 --------------------------------------
-wwids - wwids can be fetched from multipath -ll or lsscsi -u commands.
-PCI_devices -   PCI Device entry got from 'lspci' command.
+wwids - wwids can be fetched from multipath -ll or lsscsi -u commands. provide space separated wwids if multiple PCI_devices -   PCI Device entry got from 'lspci' command.  provide space separated if multiple